-Whether your motherboard has Bluetooth depends upon whether it has a WiFi card installed or not.
-If your motherboard has a built-in WiFi card or a WiFi expansion card installed separately in a PCIe slot, then your motherboard will have Bluetooth connectivity as well.
+Whether your motherboard has Bluetooth depends upon whether it has a Wi-Fi card installed.
+If your motherboard has a built-in Wi-Fi card or a Wi-Fi expansion card installed separately in a PCIe slot, your motherboard will also have Bluetooth connectivity.

-Fortunately, if your motherboard does not feature a Bluetooth or a WiFi card, you can easily install one by getting a simple PCIe WiFi expansion card.
+Fortunately, if your motherboard does not feature Bluetooth or a Wi-Fi card, you can easily install one by getting a simple PCIe Wi-Fi expansion card.

-Below we will look in detail at whether motherboards have Bluetooth and how tell if your motherboard has the feature.
+Below we will look at whether motherboards have Bluetooth and how to tell if your motherboard has the feature.

-Bluetooth is the desired method of connectivity these days because it offers low cost and low power wireless connections over a short distance, allowing users to do things like make and receive phone calls as well as listen to music via wireless headsets.
+Bluetooth is the desired method of connectivity these days because it offers low-cost and low-power wireless connections over a short distance, allowing users to do things like make and receive phone calls and listen to music via wireless headsets.

-This is the same for computers since Bluetooth offers more connection features apart from just media consumption.
+This is the same for computers since Bluetooth offers more connection features than just media consumption.

-So essentially, Bluetooth connectivity can provide you with a cable-free, neat and clean connectivity for your peripherals.
+So essentially, Bluetooth connectivity can provide cable-free, neat, and clean connectivity for your peripherals.

 So Do Motherboards Have Bluetooth?

-Many desktop motherboards in the budget and mid range price category do not come with built-in Bluetooth support.
+Many desktop motherboards in the budget and mid-range price category do not have built-in Bluetooth support.

-Some reasons have been posited for this including the fact that since desktop is not a mobile device, it can instead be connected with the more stable Ethernet connection (wired) via the modem.
+Some reasons have been posited for this, including that since the desktop is not a mobile device, it can be connected with a more stable Ethernet (wired) via the modem.

-Since Bluetooth comes mostly coupled with a WiFi card, hence lacking the WiFi card also means the same for Bluetooth (in most cases).
+Since Bluetooth comes coupled chiefly with a Wi-Fi card, lacking the Wi-Fi card also means the same for Bluetooth (in most cases).

 Most average desktop motherboards DO NOT feature Bluetooth connectivity.

-However, you can certainly find many desktop motherboard models that do come with Bluetooth connectivity.
+However, you can undoubtedly find many desktop motherboard models with Bluetooth connectivity.

-Unfortunately those that do come with a WiFi card / Bluetooth built-in are slightly more expensive than their non-Bluetooth counterparts.
+Unfortunately, those with a Wi-Fi card / Bluetooth built-in are slightly more expensive than their non-Bluetooth counterparts.

 Mini ITX Desktop Motherboards Have Bluetooth (Typically)

-Also, the form factor of the motherboard also plays a role in determining if it has Bluetooth / WiFi or not.
+Also, the form factor of the motherboard plays a role in determining if it has Bluetooth / Wi-Fi.

-For instance, the larger ATX and Micro ATX motherboard may not have Bluetooth / WiFi and in the budget range, they usually do not.
+For instance, the giant ATX and Micro ATX motherboards may not have Bluetooth / Wi-Fi; in the budget range, they usually do not.

-Mini ITX Motherboards, on the other hand, almost always have a Bluetooth / WiFi card built in.
-This is the Mini ITX is the smallest form factor for a typically PC motherboard.
+Mini ITX Motherboards, on the other hand, almost always have a Bluetooth / Wi-Fi card built in.
+Mini ITX is the minor form factor for a typical PC motherboard.

-Hence given its portability aspect and the fact that it has a very limited expansion capability for adding Bluetooth card in the future (mini ITX has a single PCIe x16 slot generally used for the graphics card), they feature built-in Bluetooth / WiFi.
+Hence, given its portability aspect and limited expansion capability for adding Bluetooth cards in the future (mini ITX has a single PCIe x16 slot generally used for the graphics card), they feature built-in Bluetooth / Wi-Fi.

-Laptop being a mobile device has to have a WiFi / Bluetooth for connectivity on the go.
+A mobile device laptop has to have Wi-Fi / Bluetooth for connectivity on the go.

 How to Check if Your PC or Motherboard has Bluetooth?